 Don’t miss: The main parade will take place on 7th July through central London and whether you’re inclined to get involved or not, this will be a sight not to be missed – expect colorful flags, flamboyant costumes, energized drumbeats and a whole lot of crazy fun.
 There’ll be a huge street party descending on Soho in the aftermath.

 And these events are just the highlights of a fun-filled year of celebrations in London.
 This year also marks the 50th anniversary of James Bond; to celebrate, the latest incarnation of the super-spy, Daniel Craig, will be at the opening ceremony of the Olympics.
-There will also be a special concert of songs from the Bond movies at the Royal Festival Hall in London in November.

 The Olympics Opening Ceremony – July 27, 2012